ligolang/ligo/gitlab-pages/docs/advanced/testing.md

 context initialised by a source file.
 The interpretation is done using Michelson's interpreter.

-Let's see how it works on an example.
+We can see how it works on an example.
 Suppose we write the following contract which we want to test.

 <Syntax syntax="pascaligo">